-Bad Faith Insurance Practices in Texas
+Texas Bad Faith Insurance Attorneys

-Insurance companies have a right to investigate hurricane insurance claims made by homeowners and businesses.
+Insurance companies have a right to investigate insurance claims made by homeowners and businesses.
 However, when their treatment of a claim becomes unfair and unreasonable, their conduct may cross a legal line and become a "bad faith" or "unfair" insurance practice that is prohibited by state laws.
 Arnold & Itkin is experienced in holding insurance companies accountable for their unethical or illegal conduct and in obtaining successful verdicts and settlements on behalf of those throughout Texas, Louisiana, Mississippi, Alabama, Georgia, and Florida who have been harmed by their insurer's unfair practices.
 Allow us to put our skills, expertise, and resources to work for you.

 Unfair Insurance Practices

 A person may bring suit against an insurer who has caused him or her actual damages by engaging in unfair or deceptive acts or practice.
 For example, the Gulf Coast has been hit hard by hurricanes and tropical storms in recent years.
 Due to the volume of claims being filed by homeowners and businesses, insurance companies have seen their profit margins take a hit as well.
-Facing the pressure to reduce their losses, some insurers and their agents, brokers, and adjusters have turned to prohibited practices to save their money.
+Facing the pressure to reduce their losses, some insurers, and their agents, brokers, and adjusters have turned to prohibited practices to save their money.

 Such unfair practices include, but are not limited to, the following: